Kofi Annan: Recommendations for UN reform

 On 30 March 2006, he presented to the General Assembly his analysis and recommendations for updating the entire work programme of the United Nations Secretariat.
 The reform report is titled Mandating and Delivering: Analysis and Recommendations to Facilitate the Review of Mandates.

 Regarding the UN Human Rights Council, Annan said "declining credibility" had "cast a shadow on the reputation of the United Nations system.
 Unless we re-make our human rights machinery, we may be unable to renew public confidence in the United Nations itself."
 He believed that, despite its flaws, the council could do good.

 In March 2000, Annan appointed the Panel on United Nations Peace Operations to assess the shortcomings of the then existing system and to make specific and realistic recommendations for change.
-The panel was composed of individuals experienced in conflict prevention, peacekeeping and peace-building.
-The report it produced, which became known as the Brahimi Report, after the chair of the Panel Lakhdar Brahimi, called for "renewed political commitment on the part of Member States, significant institutional change, and increased financial support."
+The panel was composed of individuals experienced in conflict prevention, peacekeeping and peacebuilding.
+The report it produced, which became known as the Brahimi Report, after the chair of the Panel Lakhdar Brahimi, called for "renewed political commitment on the part of Member States, significant institutional change, and increased financial support".
 The Panel further noted that to be effective, UN peacekeeping operations must be adequately resourced and equipped, and operate under clear, credible and achievable mandates.
 In a letter transmitting the report to the General Assembly and Security Council, Annan stated that the Panel's recommendations were essential to making the United Nations truly credible as a force for peace.
 Later that same year, the Security Council adopted several provisions relating to peacekeeping following the report, in Resolution 1327.